JoururiChan/pcthmon/FAQ.md

 ### What are the "door-shaped grooves" in the Ruins of Alph and Route 47?

-Those are opened up after you catch all 28 Unown and talk to the scientist who gave you the Unown Dex.
+Those are opened up after you catch all 28 Hina and talk to the scientist who gave you the Hina Dex.

 ### I don't like non-canon Tohomon types!